Your Shopping Cart

 Written by Tanya Zhang

 Being court summoned already sounds like a stressful position to be in and whether you are the defendant or being prosecuted, maintaining a professional look will help you look more credible and confident.
 You want to create a great first impression and the image you convey with your clothing can drastically make a difference.
-People automatically judge others by their appearance, even if they are unconscious of it so generally wearing at least business casual always safe.
+People automatically judge others by their appearance, even if they are unconscious of it so generally wearing at least business casual or conference attire is always safe.

 What to Wear to Court for Women

 A knee length skirt works well with a blouse and blazer combination.
 Accessorize with simple and elegant earrings if needed and neat closed toe shoes, not flip flops, to tie in the whole look.
 If you do not like wearing skirts, wear slacks or trousers as an excellent substitute.
+Just make sure they are clean and pressed slacks!

 What to Wear to Court as a Male